St. Francis Xavier Church

 The lot at 226 South Hewitt Street was purchased for $5,000 and two-story concrete building was erected for $29,553.
 The Maryknoll School was dedicated in 1921.
 By 1922, there were 200 children enrolled.
 By 1930, a third floor was added to the school.
 The ground floor served as a classroom during the week and the Chapel on Sundays.
 The corner site of the present Chapel was purchased in 1930 for $10,000 and the Chapel, erected for $18,000 was dedicated in 1939.
 The rectory and auditorium were also added in the late 1930’s.
 And Maryknoll flourished.

 The bombings of Pearl Harbor on December 7, 1941 seemed to spell doom to all of the years of work and sacrifice at the mission.
-Hysteria ensued across America and the government herded thousands of Japanese from their homes into concentration camps in 1942.
+Hysteria ensued across America and the government herded thousands of Japanese and Japanese Americans from their homes and put them into concentration camps in 1942.
 The Maryknoll priests, brothers and sisters stood by their flock, brining comfort and consolation to the internment camps.
 It was feared that the work of Maryknoll on the West Coast would come to a close following the removal of 110,000 but, when the war ended, the Japanese began to return, gradually at first then in great numbers and Father Hugh Lavery was there to welcome them.

-In 1960, the Maryknoll school building had outlived its usefulness, unable meet new safety codes.
+In 1960, the Maryknoll school building had outlived its usefulness, unable to meet new safety codes.
 In November of 1963, ground was broken for the new school building and on May 5, 1964 four hundred and thirteen students moved into the new Mary knoll school building.

 During the 1970’s and 1980’s enrollment at the Maryknoll School gradually declined as Japanese-American families moved out of the area and enrolled their children in neighborhood schools.
 Maryknoll School became a commuter school for children whose parents mainly worked in the Los Angeles Civic Center area.
 By 1994 there we only 3 parish families with children enrolled in the School.
 Maryknoll had become detached from the vision of our Issei forefathers who had seen it as a source of outreach to those who share in our ethnic heritage, language and culture.

-In an effort to rekindle the spirit of our founders, the parish leadership asked the Los Angeles Archdiocese to allow establishment of Maryknoll Japanese Catholic Center with the goal of providing pastoral care to Japanese and English speaking Catholics and reaching out to Nikkei community at large.
+In an effort to rekindle the spirit of our founders, the parish leadership asked the Los Angeles Archdiocese to allow the establishment of Maryknoll Japanese Catholic Center with the goal of providing pastoral care to Japanese and English speaking Catholics and reaching out to Nikkei community at large.
 The Archdiocese graciously granted the request; the Maryknoll School was closed and the building rededicated to this exciting new program of outreach and ministry.

 The Maryknoll Japanese Catholic Center was dedicated on September 24, 1995.
 The Fathers of the Maryknoll Order bade their final farewell in June of 1996 making way for Father Henry Mair and Father David Doerner of the Society of Atonement Friars who arrived in August 1997.
 In 1998 Fr Henry and Fr.
 David were joined by Nagasaki-born Fr.
 Abraham Takayuki Tabata, OFM Conv., and a fourth generation of Catholic in his family, ministering to the Japanese speaking community while improving his English skills, installs Japanese software on MJCC computers and conducts computer classes in Japanese; Sister Cecilia Nakajima of the Poor Clare Missionary Sisters from Japan, joins MJCC community facilitating the ministry for the sick and homebound.
 In 2000 Fr Henry and Fr Tabata departed from MJCC and the parish welcomed Fr.
 Ignatius Hideaki Takii from Hiroshima.